extendi/ansible-gitlab-runner/README.md

 `gitlab_runner_tmpfs`
 `gitlab_runner_services_tmpfs`
-Paths to mount as tmpfs volume in main container and in all services container.
-They are in JSON format.
+List of paths to mount as tmpfs volume in main container and in all services container.

 `gitlab_runner_extra_options`
 The extra options to the runner.